 (1) If a police officer suspects on reasonable grounds that a person has committed an offence under section 107C or 107D, the Commissioner of Police is to supply the CEO with the alleged offender’s name, address and date of birth and the date and details of the alleged offence, to the extent that the Commissioner has that information.

-(2) Information supplied under subsection (1) may be used in the performance of any function that the CEO or the Foundation has under this Act.
+(2) Information supplied under subsection (1) may be used in the performance of any function that the CEO has under this Act or the Foundation has under the Western Australian Health Promotion Foundation Act 2016.

 (3) Subsection (1) applies whether or not the person is charged with having committed the alleged offence, or otherwise dealt with for the alleged offence without being prosecuted.

 [Section 124A inserted by No. 22 of 2009 s.
-11.]
+11; amended by No. 3 of 2016 s.
+60.]

 124. Regulations, general powers to make